alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

 ## 6. Technical Architecture Scenarios

 This section outlines three potential technology stacks for the backend.
 The goal is to choose the path that best balances development speed with our core principles of control, reliability, and open-source philosophy.
-All three scenarios assume the use of **Next.js** for the frontend and **Prisma ORM** for data access, allowing a seamless transition from local **SQLite** development to production **PostgreSQL**.
+All three scenarios assume the use of **Next.js** for the frontend and **Prisma ORM**.

+A key part of the database strategy is using **SQLite** for local development and **PostgreSQL** for production.
+This provides a lightweight, fast, and zero-config development experience while leveraging a robust, scalable database for the live application.
+Prisma's schema abstraction makes this switch seamless.

 ### **Scenario A: The "Modular Control" Stack**